kur0byte/yape-app-nodejs-codechallenge/README.md

 - **Transaction Service**: Manages transaction creation and retrieval (Port 3001)
 - **Anti-Fraud Service**: Validates transactions
 - **Status Update Service**: Updates transaction statuses
+- **Nginx Load Balancers**: Each service has its own Nginx load balancer to distribute requests
 - **PostgreSQL**: Primary database (Port 5432)
 - **PostgreSQL Replica**: Read replica for the primary database (Port 5433)
 - **Redis**: Caching layer (Port 6379)
 - **Kafka**: Message broker (Port 9092)
 - **Zookeeper**: Distributed coordination service (Port 2201)
 - **pgAdmin**: Database management tool (Port 5050)

+## Load Balancing
+Each microservice in this system is fronted by an Nginx load balancer.

+The Nginx configurations for each service can be found in the `nginx/` directory.
+To modify the load balancing strategy or add more service instances, update the respective Nginx configuration file and the `docker-compose.yml` file.

 ## API Endpoints